GuillaumeLNB/lexicons_builder/docs/readme.rst

 3) `WordNet`_ (or `WOLF`_)

-Output can be text file, turtle file or a Graph object.
+Output can be text file, xlsx file, turtle file or a Graph object.
 See <Quickstart> section for examples.

 Full documentation available on `readthedocs`_